 Delegates will also share latest thinking on delivering key infrastructure projects - including delivering the National Infrastructure Mission and priorities for the next Infrastructure Investment Plan.

-The conference will also consider on addressing challenges and key opportunities for improving connectivity across both urban and rural areas of Scotland.
+The conference will also consider challenges and key opportunities for improving connectivity across both urban and rural areas of Scotland.